imagitama/unity-github-update-checker/README.md

 ## Rate limiting

-Auto-check is disabled by default because **GitHub rate limits your IP to 60 requests per hour (once per minute)**.
+Auto-check is disabled by default because **GitHub rate limits your IP to 60 requests per hour**.
 If multiple Unity scripts use this plugin it will cause them all to break.
 Use that toggle wisely.

 ## Properties - Configuration